scala/docs.scala-lang/overviews/macros/typeproviders.md

 of structural types.
 There are several strategies of dealing with that, but this margin is too narrow to contain them so I refer you to an amazing blog series by Travis Brown for details: [post 1](http://meta.plasm.us/posts/2013/06/19/macro-supported-dsls-for-schema-bindings/), [post 2](http://meta.plasm.us/posts/2013/07/11/fake-type-providers-part-2/), [post 3](http://meta.plasm.us/posts/2013/07/12/vampire-methods-for-structural-types/).

-Please note that anonymous type providers must be [whitebox](/overviews/macros/blackbox-whitebox.html), otherwise they will not work.

 ### Public type providers

 With the help of [macro paradise](/overviews/macros/paradise.html) and its [macro annotations](/overviews/macros/annotations.html), it becomes